The Mindbenders: Career

 The Mindbenders' first single without Fontana was the hit "A Groovy Kind of Love" (a Carole Bayer Sager / Toni Wine composition).
-The song reached No. 2 in the US (No. 1 on the Cashbox singles chart) and No. 2 in the UK in 1966.
+The song reached No. 1 in the US (No. 1 on the Cashbox singles chart) and No. 2 in the UK in 1966.
 It sold one million copies globally.
 The Mindbenders' 1966 album of the same name managed to reach No. 28 in the UK.

-A second song by Bayer and Wine, "Can't Live With You (Can't Live Without You)", had struggled to break the UK Top 30 while the third one, "Ashes to Ashes", took the Mindbenders to No. 14 in the UK Singles Chart in the autumn of 1966.
+A second song by Bayer and Wine, "Can't Live with You (Can't Live Without You)", had struggled to break the UK top 30 while the third one, "Ashes to Ashes", took the Mindbenders to No. 14 on the UK Singles Chart in the autumn of 1966.

 On 4 July 1966, the Mindbenders began their United States tour in Atlanta, Georgia, in front of a capacity 25,000 crowd as the support act for James Brown.
-It would be their only tour of the United States as The Mindbenders, i.e., without Fontana.
+It would be their only tour of the United States as the Mindbenders, without Fontana.
 Stewart recalled that "we went down quite well", but that later shows at the Fillmore West Auditorium on Friday 8 July and Saturday 9 July 1966 were more memorable.
 "The liquid light show was great and really worked with our act, which was a lot heavier than on our records."

-In September/October 1966 they embarked on a 12 date package tour of England backing Dave Berry of "The Crying Game" fame.
+In September/October 1966, they embarked on a 12-date package tour of England backing Dave Berry of "The Crying Game" fame.
 The tour also included Dusty Springfield and the Alan Price Set.

 Stewart was developing himself as a songwriter, and wrote "My New Day and Age" for Family.
 However, the Mindbenders generally sought material from outside the band, with only a handful of B-sides and album tracks being written by Stewart, occasionally in collaboration with Lang and Rothwell.